etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

 Deployment: Inspection
 ----------------------

-Discover:
+Out-of-band:

 * Hardware capabilities
+* Inventory information

+In-band:

 * NICs MACs
 * Allocated ports at the switch

 ..
 Things to talk about ^ (ietingof)

   Once ironic becomes aware of a node (meaning BMC network address, credentials) hardware inspection could be performed.

-During inspection ironic learns the details of the node such as:
+  During inspection multiple steps could be performed on the node in the form of in-band and out-of-band inspection.

+  Out-of-band inspection helps gathering:

   * node hardware capabilities (can be used for scheduling)
-  * node NICs MACs
+  * inventory information

+  In-band inspection runs ironic agent inside the system being inspected where it learns about on-board NICs, its MACs.

-  * port of the switch into which the node is plugged
+  On top of that, IPA can snoop on the network leaning to which port on the switch the NIC is attached to.

   This information can be used at the subsequent steps of the deployment work flow.